 Some topical treatments are prescriptions.
 Others are over-the-counter (OTC) drugs.
 Like oral medications, topical treatments come with risks.
 You’ll want to know the risks before you put anything on your skin, especially if you’re pregnant.

 Here’s what you need to know about which psoriasis creams are safe during pregnancy and which ones you’ll want to avoid, as well as other important treatment information that can help you manage your psoriasis while pregnant.

 You may have found that a certain topical treatment works wonders for your plaque psoriasis or another type of psoriasis.
 What’s the risk?
 Well, it could be considerable if you’re pregnant.

 Some topical steroids can be very strong.
 After you apply them, these creams can be absorbed into your blood supply.
 If you’re pregnant, this blood supply passes on to your unborn child.
 Because of this, certain topical psoriasis treatments could cause harm to a pregnancy.

-If you plan to breastfeed your baby, you should wait to use these drugs until after your child has stopped breastfeeding.
+If you plan to nurse, you should wait to use these drugs until after your child has stopped nursing.

 Emollients and OTC moisturizers

 Try using mineral oil in your baths, too.
 This can be a great

-Low-dose topical steroids
+Low dose topical steroids